gcc-mirror/gcc/gcc/config/i386/sse.md

 ;;	(set (reg1) (mem (addr1)))
 ;;	(set (reg2) (mult (reg1) (mem (addr2))))
 ;;	(set (reg3) (plus (reg2) (mem (addr3))))
+;;
+;; ???
+This is historic, pre-dating the gimple fma transformation.
+;; We could now properly represent that only one memory operand is ;; allowed and not be penalized during optimization.

 ;; Intrinsic FMA operations.